-(1) Generally.
-For Procurements of Goods and Services greater than \$10,000 the dollar amount stated in ORS 279B.065 and less than or equal to \$150,000, the higher dollar amount stated in ORS 279B.070, the District may Award a Contract as an Intermediate Procurement pursuant to ORS 279B.070.

-(2) Intermediate Solicitation Process.
+- (1) Generally.
+For Procurements of Goods and Services greater than the dollar amount stated in ORS 279B.065 and less than or equal to the higher dollar amount stated in ORS 279B.070, the District may Award a Contract as an Intermediate Procurement pursuant to ORS 279B.070. - (2) Intermediate Solicitation Process.
 When conducting an Intermediate Procurement, the District shall seek at least three informally solicited Competitive Price Quotes or Competitive Proposals from prospective Contractors.
 The District shall keep a Written record of the sources of the Quotes or Proposals received.
-If three Quotes or Proposals are not reasonably available, fewer will suffice, but the District shall make a Written record of the effort made to obtain the Quotes or Proposals.

-(3) Written Solicitations.
-For Intermediate Procurements equal to or exceeding \$75,000, the District shall use a Written solicitation to obtain Quotes, Bids, or Proposals.

-(3) Negotiations.
-The District may negotiate with a prospective Contractor who offers to provide Goods or Services in response to an Intermediate Procurement to clarify its Quote or Offer or to effect modifications that will make the Quote or Offer more advantageous to the District.

-(4) Award.
-If a Contract is Awarded, the District shall Award the Contract to the Offeror whose Quote or Proposal will best serve the interests of the District, taking into account price as well as considerations including, but not limited to, experience, expertise, product functionality, suitability for a particular purpose, and Contractor responsibility under ORS 279B.110.

-(5) Amendments.
-The District may amend a Contract Awarded as an Intermediate Procurement in accordance with PPS-47-0800, but the cumulative amendments shall not increase the total Contract Price to a sum that is greater than 25% of the Original Contract Price.0800.

-(6) No Fragmentation.
+If three Quotes or Proposals are not reasonably available, fewer will suffice, but the District shall make a Written record of the effort made to obtain the Quotes or Proposals. - (3) Negotiations.
+The District may negotiate with a prospective Contractor who offers to provide Goods or Services in response to an Intermediate Procurement to clarify its Quote or Offer or to effect modifications that will make the Quote or Offer more advantageous to the District. - (4) Award.
+If a Contract is Awarded, the District shall Award the Contract to the Offeror whose Quote or Proposal will best serve the interests of the District, taking into account price as well as considerations including, but not limited to, experience, expertise, product functionality, suitability for a particular purpose, and Contractor responsibility under ORS 279B.110. - (5) Amendments.
+The District may amend a Contract Awarded as an Intermediate Procurement in accordance with PPS-47-0800. - (6) No Fragmentation.
 A Procurement may not be artificially divided or fragmented so as to constitute an Intermediate Procurement.
 See ORS 279B.070(2).